omartafsi/omartafsi.github.io/_posts/2021-10-06-Asyncio vs multithreading vs multiprocessing in Python.md

 * no deadlocks or race conditions

 #### Drawbacks:
-* can be tricky in implementing at first
+* the syntax can seem complex to implement at first

 ## how does multiprocessing work?

-In Python, Multiprocessing in the standard library that was designed to break down the barrier that the GIL mechanism causes and by running your code using parallelism across multiple CPUs.
-At a high level, it does this by creating a new instance of the Python interpreter to run on each CPU and then farming out part of your program to run on it.
+In Python, multiprocessing is the standard library that was designed to break down the barrier that the GIL mechanism causes by running your code using parallelism across multiple CPUs.
+At a low level, it does this by creating a new instance of the Python interpreter to run on each CPU and then farming out part of your program to run on it.

-As you can imagine, bringing up a separate Python interpreter is not as fast as starting a new thread in the current Python interpreter.
-It’s a heavyweight operation and comes with some restrictions and difficulties, but for the correct problem, it can make a huge difference.
+As you can imagine, bringing up a separate Python interpreter is not as fast as starting a new thread in the current one.
+It’s a heavy operation that comes with some restrictions and difficulties, but for the correct problem, it can make a huge difference.

-here is an implementation of a bot that scraps a list of given URLs, this time, using multiprocessing.
+Here is a function that requests a list of given URLs, this time, using multiprocessing.
 As it can be seen the implementation resembles the one featured in multithreading:

 ```python
 from concurrent.futures import , as_completed, ProcessPoolExecutor